-Allow only trained, qualified, authorized personnel to operate the machine.
+Allow only trained, qualified, authorised personnel to operate the machine.

-Keep your machine in proper working condition.
+Keep the machine in proper working conditions.

-Unauthorized modifications to the machine may impair the function and/or safety and affect machine life.
+- Unauthorised changes to the machine may impair function and/or safety and affect machine life.

-The safety messages in this SAFETY PRECAUTIONS chapter are intended to illustrate basic safety procedures of hydraulic excavators.
-However it is impossible for these safety messages to cover every hazardous situation you may encounter.

-If you have any questions, you should first consult your supervisor before operating and servicing the machine.
+Safety messages in this Chapter are intended to illustrate basic safety procedures of the machine.
+However, it is impossible for these safety messages to cover every hazardous situation you may encounter.
+If you have any doubts, consult your direct supervisor prior to operating or servicing the machine.